 But, unfortunately, the Dream House is exactly that – a dream house.

-Unlike the Grey’s Anatomy house film set which is still in use, Meredith Grey and Derek Shepherd’s house, which was once a film set too, no longer exists.
+Unlike the Grey’s Anatomy house film set which is still in use (scroll down for more info on that house), Meredith Grey and Derek Shepherd’s house, which was once a film set too, no longer exists.

 It was dismantled during the break between seasons 11 and 12 as it would no longer feature in the show.